Wednesday, February 29, 2012

 I cut a piece of the cotton coil, soaked it in bleach, and let it sit overnight on the mold.
 (Tip: I put a disposable pie pan in the tub, poured the bleach in the pan, then soaked the cotton in there before transferring it to the mold – helps with the dripping!
 Then I just used a q-tip to press it into the mold so I wouldn’t get bleach on my fingers):

-And here’s a picture after I was finished:
+And here’s a picture after I was finished - I ran the fan ALL NIGHT LONG to ventilate:

 Hopefully this helps someone else out there who just can’t get rid of the mold in their own shower.
 Don’t judge me too harshly – I promise I really do keep a clean house otherwise!
 Although seeing these pictures makes me realize that the walls of my shower could really use a good scrubbing.
 This is the trouble with a bathroom that doesn’t have a window in it – you don’t see things very clearly.
 Okay, I guess I know what my next project is! lol